 Mentioning contributors directly in your own blog posts (or in the guest posts you write for other authoritative websites), is another easy way to offer real value to them.

-It’s relatively low-effort, but it can also be extremely effective if you have a decent number of readers either on your own blog or on the site where the article gets published.
+It’s relatively low effort, but it can also be extremely effective if you have a decent number of readers either on your own blog or on the site where the article gets published.
 I’ve used this outreach approach many times to successfully build relationships with influencers (and help grow my blog) over the years.
 Here’s an example of that approach in practice:

-And clearly, if you’ve invested time into learning how to write faster, you’ll be able to publish more content—thus creating more opportunities to network and grow your reach.
+Clearly, if you’ve invested time into learning how to write faster, you’ll be able to publish more content—thus creating more opportunities to network and grow your reach.

-When in Doubt… Give, Give, Give and Give Some More
+When in Doubt… Give, Give, Give, and Give Some More

 I’ve mentioned this many times throughout this guide about how to write for publications already, but it’s worth repeating…